-This species is almost as variable as Eurasian Buzzard (or Common Buzzard), but one almost invariable feature (at least in adult birds) is the tail pattern with one dark band at the end and two near the basis of the tail.
+This species is almost as variable as Common Buzzard, but one almost invariable feature (at least in adult birds) is the tail pattern with one dark band at the end and two near the base of the tail.
 In flight, it will often hold its head with bill pointing forwards, often compared to the head of a Common Cuckoo, while Common Buzzard tends to have its bill pointing downwards.
 In flight, tail is longer, neck is longer, while the head is small on a Honey Buzzard.

 Widespread in Eurasia and Africa.
 A summer visitor to most of Continental Europe, breeding north to the English Channel, Denmark, and much of Scandinavia north to the head of Gulf of Bothnia and east across northern Asia.
 The southern limits are central Spain, Corsica, and central Italy and the Black Sea.
 Range is rather patchy in France and parts of central Europe, Greece, and Turkey.
 Also breeds in the Caucasus and a rare breeder in Britain with a scattered population of under 30 pairs in southern and eastern England and in north-central Scotland.